parapsychic/ishowoff_vscode/README.md

 2. Opening different VSCode winddows/instances will trigger different timers and will keep on overwriting by calling the action on specified intervals.
 This is intended behaviour and can be stopped by calling ishowoff.disablePresence from the command palette on one of the instances.
 3. You tell me.
 Open an issue.

+Icon was made by Bing Chat.
+Please do let me know if it breaks any copyrights.

 **Enjoy**